Fyodor Arturovich Keller: Military career

 Fyodor Arturovich Keller was born in Kursk, to the family of ethnic German General Artur Fyodorovich Keller.
 He was a cousin of Fyodor Eduardovich Keller, who distinguished himself in the Russo-Japanese war.

-Fyodor Keller studied at the preparatory boarding school of Nikolaev Cavalry School, and passed the exam to enter the Tver Cavalry Cadet School in 1878, but after the start of the Russo-Turkish War of 1877–1878, he volunteered for battle.
-He was awarded the 1st and 2nd class Crosses of St. George for bravery.
+Fyodor Keller studied at the preparatory boarding school of the Nikolaev Cavalry School and passed the entrance exam for the Tver Cavalry Cadet School in 1878.
+However, after the outbreak of the Russo-Turkish War of 1877–1878, he volunteered for combat and was awarded the 1st and 2nd Class Crosses of St. George for bravery.

 After the war he served in the 1st Leib Dragoon Moscow Regiment.
-He ascended ranks and on February 16, 1904, he was appointed the commander of the 15th Alexander Dragoon Regiment in Kyiv.
+He ascended ranks and on 16 February 1904, he was appointed the commander of the 15th Alexander Dragoon Regiment in Kiev.

 From June 1906 he was the commander of the Leib Guards Dragoon Regiment.
 In 1907, he was awarded the rank of Fliegel-Adjutant and in July of the same year, he was promoted to major general with enrollment in H. I. M. Retinue.

 During the First Russian Revolution between 1905 and 1907, he acted as a provisional Governor-General of Kalisz, and survived two assassination attempts.
 The first attempt failed when Keller managed to catch a bomb thrown at his carriage, and it failed to explode.
 In the second attempt, Keller received multiple shrapnel wounds, when a bomb exploded beneath his horse.

-On June 14, 1910, he was appointed commander of the 1st brigade of the Caucasus Cavalry Division, and on February 25, 1912, commander of the 10th Cavalry Division.
-On May 31, 1913, he received the rank of lieutenant general.
+On 14 June 1910 he was appointed commander of the 1st brigade of the Caucasus Cavalry Division, and on 25 February 1912 commander of the 10th Cavalry Division.
+On 31 May 1913 he received the rank of lieutenant general.